imagej/imagej.github.io/_pages/plugins/hpc-workflow-manager.md

 ### How to start the plugin

-From the Fiji menu bar select Plugins &gt; Multiview Reconstruction &gt; HPC Workflow Manager and fill in the Login dialog that will appear.
+From the Fiji menu bar select {% include bc path="Plugins | Multiview Reconstruction | HPC Workflow Manager" %} and fill in the Login dialog that will appear.
 For example, see the filled-in dialog in Figure 1.

 <figure><img src="/media/Hpc-workflow-manager-login.png" title="Figure 1: Example of a filled in login dialog." width="500" alt="Figure 1: Example of a filled in login dialog." /><figcaption aria-hidden="true">Figure 1: Example of a filled in login dialog.</figcaption></figure>